documentationfor yFiles for HTML 3.0.0.1

 Degree

-The overall number of incoming and outgoing edges at a node.
+The total number of incoming and outgoing edges connected to a node.

 Example: node A has a degree of 3.